 Western Michigan University is committed to protecting the privacy of all individuals involved in a report of sexual and gender-based harassment and violence, intimate partner violence or stalking.
-All WMU employees who are involved in the University's Title IX response, including the Title IX Coordinator, investigators and sanction panel members, receive specific instruction about respecting and safeguarding private information.
+All WMU employees who are involved in the University's Title IX response, including the Title IX Coordinator, investigators and discipline authorities, receive specific instruction about respecting and safeguarding private information.

 The policy distinguishes between privacy and confidentiality.